tsclausing/pycharmtutor/README.md

 lessons are python files meant to be viewed *in* PyCharm.
 Read everything, try anything, have fun :)

-# Skip to any Lesson
+# Skip to Any Lesson

 The pycharmtutor lessons don't need to be run in order, so feel free to jump around.
 Just open any of the lesson files in the lessons/ directory in PyCharm!